 Postal Address: Data Protection Commission, Canal House, Station Road, Portarlington, R32 AP23, Co.
 Laois.

-The Data Protection Officer (DPO) may modify or amend this privacy notice from time to time.
-In order for all members to be aware of changes, the DPO will amend the “last updated” date at the top of the cover page.
+The Data Protection Officer (DPO) may occasionally modify or amend this privacy notice.
+For all members to be aware of changes, the DPO will amend the “last updated” date at the top of the cover page.
 The new modified or amended privacy notice will apply from that updated date.
-It is important for all members to review this notice to be informed about how data is processed.
+All members must review this notice to be informed about how data is processed.